MicrosoftDocs/power-automate-docs/articles/us-govt.md

 ## Configure mobile clients

-Here are the steps that you must take to sign in with the Power Apps mobile client.
+Here are the steps that you must take to sign in with the Power Automate mobile client.
+Currently, only the iOS version of the mobile client supports connecting to GCC environments.

 1. On the sign-in page, select the gear icon in the lower-right corner.
 1. Select **Region settings**.
-1. Select one of the following:
-   - GCC: US Government GCC
+1. Select GCC: US Government GCC
-   - GCC High: US Government GCC High.
-1. Seelct OK.
+1. Selct OK.
 1. On the sign-in page, select **Sign in**.

 The mobile application will now use the US Government Cloud.